medizininformatik-initiative/Projectathon7-VHF-DataSHIELD/README.md

 There is also an R script that installs the two R packages listed above on the R server of your DataSHIELD installation.
 You can basically go to the directory [installation](./installation), open the R script and run it (executing it on the commend line or within your preferred IDE).

-**TO DO**: Please configure the access to the OPAL server with URL and credentials (user name and password).
+**TO DO**: Please configure the access to the OPAL server with URL and credentials (username and password).

 **START**: To start the installation via script, please go to and execute the R script [install.packages.R](./installation/install.packages.R) in the directory installation.